aragon/token-voting-plugin/packages/artifacts/README.md

     TokenVotingSetupABI
 } from "@aragon/token-voting-plugin-artifacts";

-import { addresses } from "@aragon/token-voting-plugin-artifacts";
+// Plugin Repository addresses per-network import { addresses } from "@aragon/token-voting-plugin-artifacts";
 ```

-You can also see the [addresses.json file](./src/addresses.json) directly.
+You can also open [addresses.json](./src/addresses.json) directly.

 ## Development